bikisaikia/ardue/Installing-Ardublockly.md

 You can download the latest stable version in the [releases](https://github.com/carlosperate/ardublockly/releases) section of this repository.

+#### Development builds of packaged Ardublockly
-Additionally, development builds with the latest features (still under development) can be found in the links below.
+Additionally, development builds with the latest features still under development can be found in the links below.
 The Windows version works in both 32 and 64 bit of windows 7 and higher.
 The Linux version works only on x64, built on Ubuntu 12.04.
 The Mac OS X version works on 10.8 Mountain Lion or higher.

 http://ardublockly-builds.s3-website-us-west-2.amazonaws.com/index.html